Attorney Michael Hoffman has found several issues with the New Jersey Cannabis Regulatory Commission’s (CRC) methodology to determine Impact Zones.

 “The average number of cannabis arrests.
 Which they indicate was on a special report that has never been released, was 67.
 There are 565 municipalities.
 Simple multiplication says there were, therefore, 37,855 cannabis possession arrests.
 The NJSP reported to the FBI that there were 28,865 cannabis possession arrests,” Hoffman argued.
 “This is important because they don’t identify the methodology used to separate these 28-38,000 arrests into a number for each municipality.”

 He said one way to determine arrest stats by town would be to base it on the “court code” assigned to each arrest.
 However, there are several joint municipal courts whose codes cover multiple municipalities.

 “There is Cumberland-Salem Joint Municipal Court, which not only is a shared code for at least five different municipalities, it also has municipalities in different counties where numbers were compiled differently,” Hoffman noted.
 “That may explain the difference between the 28K and 38K arrests.”

-On page 18 of the report is a discussion of methodology for creating the crime indices by municipality.
+On page 18 of the report is a discussion of the methodology for creating the crime indices by the municipality.

-Hoffman noted that the CRC said that among the outliers “were relatively small vacation communities whose unofficial ‘population’ swells seasonally with vacationers.”
+Hoffman noted that the New Jersey Cannabis Regulatory Commission said that among the outliers “were relatively small vacation communities whose unofficial ‘population’ swells seasonally with vacationers.”